christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

-mazes of noisy textures and imbricated patterns, while his figure--ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These works mark the first traces of Cohen's functional model of artistic perception and rule-based mode of creative production.[^cohen2010] Academic exposure to cybernetics and complex systems prepared Cohen for the moment when computers would capture his attention.[^mason2024]
+mazes of noisy textures and imbricated patterns, while his figure--ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These works mark the first traces of Cohen's functional model of artistic perception and rule-based mode of creative production.[^cohen2010] Timely academic exposure to concepts from cybernetics and complex systems prepared Cohen for the moment when computers would capture his imagination.[^mason2024]

 ## From Paint to Code